ogotoh/prrn_aln/README.md

 ## <a name="Sys">System</a>

 Except for **refgs.pl**, the programs are written in C++ (ISO/C++), and distributed as source code.
 Users must compile the programs on their own system.
-Although the programs have been tested only on Linux and Cygwin, they are likely to be portable to most UNIX systems with little or no modifications.
+Although the programs have been tested only on Linux, they are likely to be portable to most UNIX systems with little or no modifications.
 The distribution package also contains source codes of several related programs used by **refgs.pl**.

 ## <a name="Sf">Sequence File</a>